paragliding training center

 More often than not, the pilot is at fault.
 There is no 2 cycle engine with a diaphragm-type carburetor e.g. the Walbro WG-8 that will not stall if full throttle is applied with great speed.
 This is because these carburetors have no fuel enrichment system that kicks in when when full throttle is applied quickly, as in automotive carburetors or in electronic fuel injection systems.
 When the throttle plate is opened too fast, the air rushes into the engine before the fuel can get moving through the various passageways and jets in the carburetor and then into the engine.
 Consequently, the engine leans out and stalls.
 Pilots must be careful to always apply throttle slowly and deliberately when launching.
 Attention overload is very common when launching and pilots will jam the throttle unless they consciously tell themselves not to.

 On the other hand, the cause might be excessive throttle shaft play.
-The important distinction between this and attention overload is that sudden did not used to happen until recently.
+The important distinction between this and attention overload is that you may notice that sudden stall of the engine

 A sign is the presence of copious amounts of 2-cycle oil on or about the